todogroup/ospology/ospo-book/content/en/03-chapter.md

 * Which open source technology is and which will be important for your organization's goals and product roadmap?
 * Which open source projects directly and indirectly develop or influence these technologies and your organization's goals?
 * Which specific practices can best foster a sustainable open source ecosystem?
-* Which organization's processes have areas for improvement?
+* Which of the organization's processes have areas for improvement?
 * How can open source support those improvements?
 * How can you make workers champions for open source?
 * How can the message be effectively transmitted to management for their understanding?